Gone With The....

 Drew Parker

-For me, the real strength was HLSL, but I see what you mean about GPU Programming.
+For me, the real strength was DirectX, but I see what you mean about Shader Development.